THE STORY OF CABEL T-B RECORDING

 are heard and Fred's famous game show "The Joker's a doper" makes its historic

-return.
+return!
 After hearing the "classic call to Peking" (the longest and

 most outrageous crank call in Cabel T-B history) and another brief advertisement,

-(this is also a reference to a Warm-up drill on "Debin Crawbaferbert" that
+is also a reference to a Warm-up drill "on Debin Crawbaferbert" that Jobe

-who is now known as "Bugar Jr." With a quick prayer from "Rev. Jimmy
+is now known as "Bugar Jr." With a quick prayer from "Rev. Jimmy

 Swinger", the broadcast then switches over to "Tieron" with the first "Tieron's